Article

 If there's a document identifying a person, then odds are that fraudsters will use it to create fake or forged documents.

-What are the 3 types of forgery?
+What are the 3 types of document forgery?

 There are three types of forgery: freehand simulation, tracing, and electronic manipulation.
 Here's an overview of each: